kristofer/orzo/README.md

 # orzo

-orzo is a small terminal/screen text editor in less than 2K lines of Go code.
+orzo is a small terminal/screen text Editor in less than 2K lines of Go code.
 It uses Go's rune (unicode) machinery.
-Has multiple buffers.
+Has multiple Buffers.
 But still single window. hope this makes it into the vault

 ### Usage: orzo `<filename>`